dhis2/training-docs/content/android/tg_relationships.md

 ![find_child](images/relationships/find_child.png)

-This will take you back to the relationships list and you will see the child at the top of the list
+This will take you back to the relationships list and you will see the child in the existing relationship window

 ![relationships_list](images/relationships/relationships_list.png)